shepnerd/blindinpainting_vcnet/README.md

 <img src="./media/teaser-v3.png" width="100%" alt="learned semantic layouts">

 Blind inpainting is a task to automatically complete visual contents without specifying masks for missing areas in an image.
-Previous work assumes known missing-region-pattern, limiting the application scope.
-We instead relax the assumption by defining a new blind inpainting setting, making training a neural system robust against various unknown missing region patterns.
+Previous work assumes *known missing-region-pattern*, limiting the application scope.
+We instead *relax the assumption* by defining a new blind inpainting setting, making training a neural system robust against *various unknown missing region patterns*.

 ## Citation